LLFourn/secp256kfun/secp256kfun/README.md

 The `pedersen_commitment` takes any `PointType`.
 When you pass in `G`, which is a `BasePoint`, the compiler will specialize the call so that at runtime it uses the pre-computed multiplication tables that `BasePoint`s have.

-**note: at this stage constant-time in this library means *hopefully* constant time -- there's not testing being done to check this rigorously**
+**Note: At this stage constant-time in this library means *hopefully* constant time -- there's not testing being done to check this rigorously**.

 ## Other Features